Ryan-T-Shaffer/medicare-desynpuf-mlr-pmpm-2008-2010/README.md

 Throughout the analysis, multiple assumptions were made to manage challenges with the data.
 These assumptions and caveats are noted below:

-**Assumption:** Sample attrition and disclosure controls in 2010 materially affected KPI results.
+**Assumption:** Beneficiariery opt-outs and data manipulation in 2010 greatly affected KPI results.

 * **Increased opt-outs:** A meaningful share of beneficiaries likely opted out in 2010 due to heightened privacy concerns among those with rare or high-cost conditions being identified through the dataset, reducing representation of heavier utilizers.
 * **Disclosure recoding/suppression:** To protect confidentiality, some rare or high-cost procedures were removed or recoded to more common, lower-cost categories, shifting the all 3 final KPIs.